phenoscape/fishtank/README.md

 # About, thanks.

 Concieved and implemented at the  [2017 Phenoscape KB-DataFest](https://github.com/phenoscape/KB-DataFest-2017).
 Special thanks to Wasila Dahdul for her help with the taxon models and Scott Chamberlain for phenoscaperb.
+In addition to the Phenoscape support logistic support for Yoder came in part from NSF-ABI-1356381.

 # License